sudarshan2401/tp/docs/DeveloperGuide.md

   Use case ends

 - 3a.
-The given class name is invalid.
+The given student index is invalid.

   - 3a1.
 EduTrack shows an error message.

     Use case ends.

 - 3b.
-No class name specified.
+THe given student index is empty.

   - 3b1.
-EduTrack informs the user he should enter a class field
+EduTrack shows an error message.

     Use case ends.

 - 3c.
-No lesson details was specified.
+The given class name is invalid.

   - 3c1.
-EduTrack informs the user that a lesson wasn't specified.
+EduTrack shows an error message.

     Use case ends.

 - 3d.
+No class name specified.

+  - 3d1.
+EduTrack shows an error message

+    Use case ends.

+- 3e.
 Lesson details was of invalid format.

-  - 3d1.
+  - 3e1.
 EduTrack informs the user he should enter a lesson of the correct format

     Use case ends.

+---

+**Use case: Marking all students present in a class**

+**MSS**

+1. User requests to view the students in a particular class
+2. EduTrack shows a list of students
+3. User requests to mark a student present
+4. EduTrack marks the student present, updates the student's lessons attended counter and current attendance
+5. EduTrack informs the user the student was successfully marked present

+    Use case ends.

+**Extensions**

+- 2a.
+The list is empty.

+  Use case ends

+- 3a.
+The given class index is invalid.

+  - 3a1.
+EduTrack shows an error message.

+    Use case ends.

+- 3b.
+THe given class index is empty.

+  - 3b1.
+EduTrack shows an error message.

+    **Use case ends.**

 ---